MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-gateway-install.md

 ---
 # Install the on-premises data gateway for Azure Logic Apps

-Before you can access data on premises from logic apps, you must install and set up the on-premises data gateway.
+Before your logic apps can access data sources on premises, you must install and set up the on-premises data gateway.
-The on-premises data gateway acts as a bridge that provides quick and secure data transfer between data on premises and Azure Logic Apps.
+The gateway acts as a bridge that provides quick data transfer and encryption between on-premises systems and your logic apps.

-The on-premises data gateway supports connections to these systems:
+The gateway supports connections to these data sources on premises:

 *   BizTalk Server
 *   DB2